-As July vacationers return to work and the August crowd takes off, the summer vacation season is already in full swing.
-You’ve been looking forward to it for months and now you’re counting down the days until you can say goodbye to your co-workers and catch some rays on the beach.
+As the summer vacation season is upon us, people are starting to leave the office.
+You’ve been looking forward to it for months and now you’re counting down the days until you can say goodbye to your co-workers and relax.

 But have you made sure to take care of all the final details so you can fully enjoy your vacation?
 Here are a few tips to help ensure peace of mind as you leave work for the summer.